 We will see more legislation designed to prevent us from preparing for our own survival as local, state, and federal governments attempt to gain control.
 We will examine some backyard projects that could lead to a ban in this article.

-We ranked this at the top because it’s perhaps the craziest of them all.
+We ranked this as the top project that might get banned because it’s one of the craziest of them all.
 Rain falls from the sky by God’s hands and falls where it may.
 Nobody owns it, so why bother collecting it?

 It’s true.
 Nobody technically owns the water that falls from the heavens.
-Rainwater is used by many localities to supply crops and streams.
-Some municipalities even use rainwater for their town’s water supply.
+Many localities use rainwater to supply crops and streams, and some even use it for their town’s water supply.

 What does this mean for homesteaders?

-The truth is most places won’t be too concerned about you collecting rainwater in a 55-gallon drum.
-If you dug a large “pond” on your property and collected rainwater in it, many laws will see that as diverting resources from those who might need them.
+In most places, you probably won’t face issues collecting rainwater in a 55-gallon drum.
+However, if you dug a large “pond” on your property to collect it, many laws might view that as diverting resources from those who need them.

 Keeping your rainwater supply safe from looters and nosy neighbors is important if you have one.
 In times of crisis, it’s common for unprepared individuals to seek out resources like water, sometimes resorting to force.
 Here’s how to protect your water supply.